sevdas/Drag---Drop/README.md

 - User lands to the home page.
 - Title, Description and People fields are displayed.
-- User submits their details throughout ADD PROJECT CTA.
+- User submits their project details throughout ADD PROJECT CTA.